adlibre/dms-client/README.md

 # Command line Adlibre DMS File Upload Client

-Uploads a signle file or whole directory of files into an Adlibre DMS instance using the DMS webservices API.
+Uploads a single file or whole directory of files into an Adlibre DMS instance using the DMS webservice API.

 In order to function the client requires a configuration file, usually called 'dms_client.cfg'.
 You may specify an alternative configuration file at runtime with '-config' key parameter, or define any of the configuration options as shown below.